Itz-Ranjeet-Kumar/AMAZON-CLONE/README.md

 # Amazon-Clone
-This Project is my frist project html and css.
+This Project is my frist project .
+Lagnguage using this project HTML and CSS only .